SoumyaDey1994/DSA/Round2/Readme.md

 78. Max Consecutive Ones III
 79. Sliding Window Maximum

-80. Permutation in String
-81. Count Anagrams (Find All Anagrams in a String)
-82. Longest Substring with 2 Distinct Characters
-83. Valid Palindrome
-85. Merge Sorted Array
-86. Implement a Queue using 2 Stacks
+#### 08/05/2025
-87. Two Sum II – Input Array is Sorted: Given a sorted array, find two numbers such that they add up to a specific target.
+80. Two Sum II – Input Array is Sorted: Given a sorted array, find two numbers such that they add up to a specific target.
 Return their indices
+81. Valid Palindrome
-88. Palindrome Partitioning
+82. Palindrome Partitioning

+1. Permutation in String
+2. Count Anagrams (Find All Anagrams in a String)
+3. Longest Substring with 2 Distinct Characters
+4. Merge Sorted Array
+5. Implement a Queue using 2 Stacks
-89. Combination Sum / Combination Sum II
+6. Combination Sum / Combination Sum II